Trambled/OzarkClient/README.md

 </details>

-For offhand use crystal mode and gapple in hole if u want, health is based on preference but 16-17 is probably the best.
+For offhand use crystal mode and gapple in hole if u want, health is based on preference but 16-17 is the best u can get for a offhand without a crystal check.

 Default burrow delay is fine, but you can change it if it doesnt work for u that good.